ucdaviscl/llm-ipsyn/README.md

 - llm-ipsyn scores of those transcripts
 - comparisons of these two types of scores
 - colab notebooks to carry out llm-ipsyn and score comparison

+To-do:
+- score Adam, Eve, and more transcripts
+- develop scripts to extract usable scores from llm evaluations
+- complete the score comparison to gather preliminary results